playsms/playsms/documents/FAQ.md

     Answer:

-    Browse playSMS URL and login with default username password
+    Browse playSMS URL and login with default username and password:

     Username | password
     -------- | --------